 - 1) Nonspendable funds are either unspendable in the current form (i.e., inventory or prepaid items) or can never be spent (i.e., perpetual care). - 2) Restricted funds are used solely for the purpose in which the fund was established.
-In the case of special revenue funds, these funds are created by statute or otherwise have external constraints on how the funds can be expended. - 3) Committed funds are reported and expended as a result of motions passed by the highest decision making authority in the government (i.e., the City Council). - 4) Assigned funds are used for specific purposes as established by management.
-These funds, which include encumbrances, have been assigned for specific goods and services ordered but not yet paid for.
-This account also includes fund balance voted to be used in the subsequent fiscal year. - 5) Unassigned funds are available to be spent in future periods.
+In the case of special revenue funds, these funds are created by statute or otherwise have external constraints on how the funds can be expended. - 3) Committed funds are reported and expended as a result of motions passed by the highest decision making authority in the government (i.e., the City Council).

+5) Unassigned funds are available to be spent in future periods.